-Kirsten is a second-year doctoral student in school psychology.
+Kirsten is a third-year doctoral student in school psychology.
 She received her undergraduate degree in Psychology at the University of Oklahoma.
 Kirsten has three years of experience with classroom interventions as well as inpatient service.
 She is very excited to join the MPC team and learn more about prevention science!

-Nicketa Coombs (School Psychology)
+Megan Cloud (School Psychology)

 Colleen Eddy (Counseling Psychology)

-Colleen is a fourth-year doctoral student in the Counseling Psychology program.
+Colleen is a fifth-year doctoral student in the Counseling Psychology program.
 She attended the University of Pittsburgh for undergraduate studies and then Boston College for a master’s degree in Mental Health Counseling.
 Most recently she worked for the VA healthcare system in North Little Rock, Arkansas.
 She is excited to learn more about prevention science during her time at Mizzou.

-Ashley Hobbs (Social Work)
+Amanda Hood (Social Work)

 Toby Mills-Sandoval (Social Work)

-Toby is a second-year doctoral student and a Licensed Clinical Social Worker.
+Toby is a third-year doctoral student and a Licensed Clinical Social Worker.
 She received her BA from University of Missouri, Columbia and her MSW from New Mexico Highlands State University.
 Toby has several years of experience providing mental health services to children and their families in a variety of clinical settings.
 Her research interests include: creating trauma-informed educational policy and yoga and mindfulness-based, cognitive-behavioral group interventions to help students cope with stress and trauma.
 Toby is excited to join the MPC team and gain valuable experience conducting intervention research in the school setting.

 Madison Schoen (School Psychology)

-Madison is a first-year doctoral student in School Psychology at MU.
+Madison is a second-year doctoral student in School Psychology at MU.
 She received her undergraduate degree from Southern Illinois University Edwardsville, double majoring in Psychology and Criminal Justice.
 She continued her education at SIUE and received a Masters degree in Clinical Child Psychology.
 During her Masters program, she gained experience in implementing individual and group interventions within multiple Madison County Head Starts.
 She looks forward to continuing her education on evidence-based interventions while working with the MPC team!